 Recent human connectome researches have revealed macro-scale network organizations of human brain.
 Using diffusion MRI and resting-state fMRI, whole-brain structural and functional network can be identified and it has been found that identified network can predict personal traits such as age, sex, IQ and mental illness.
 However dynamic interactions on brain network and their functional role have been largely unknown yet.
 In this symposium, we will discuss current achievements and future direction of human brain dynamics research in connectome era.

-Date : 27th November Monday, 2017 at ATR
+Date : 27th November, Monday, 2017

-Time : 13:00-18:00 Symposium (50 mins talk and 10 min discussion)
+Time : 13:00-18:00 Symposium (50 min talk and 10 min discussion)

-Location : 2-2-2 Hikaridai Seika-cho, Soraku-gun, Kyoto 619-0288 Japan
+Venue : ATR, 2-2-2 Hikaridai Seika-cho, Soraku-gun, Kyoto 619-0288 Japan

-(Professor, Montreal Neurological Institute, McGill University)
+Montreal Neurological Institute, McGill University

-“Mechanisms & dynamical structure of brain rhythms: from rest to perception.”
+“Mechanisms & dynamical structure of brain rhythms: from rest to perception”